Money in the Bank (2017)

-The 2017 Money in the Bank was the eighth annual Money in the Bank professional wrestling pay-per-view and livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's SmackDown brand division.
-The event took place on June 18, 2017, at the Scottrade Center in St. Louis, Missouri.
+The 2017 Money in the Bank was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the eighth annual Money in the Bank and took place on June 18, 2017, at the Scottrade Center in St. Louis, Missouri, held exclusively for wrestlers from the promotion's SmackDown brand division.
 It was the first event to feature a women's Money in the Bank ladder match, and was also the only brand-exclusive Money in the Bank event to be held during either of WWE's brand extension periods.

 Seven matches were contested at the event, including one on the Kickoff pre-show and two Money in the Bank ladder matches on the main card.
-In the main event, Baron Corbin won the men's ladder match, earning a contract for a WWE Championship match, while Carmella controversially won the first women's ladder match to earn a SmackDown Women's Championship match contract.
+In the main event, Baron Corbin won the men's ladder match, earning a contract for a WWE Championship match, while Carmella controversially won the first women's ladder match to earn a SmackDown Women's Championship match.
 In another prominent match, Jinder Mahal defeated Randy Orton to retain the WWE Championship.
 The event was also notable for the return of Maria Kanellis, who had last performed in WWE in December 2009, and the WWE debut of her husband, Mike Kanellis.

 Production

 Background

-Money in the Bank is an annual gimmick pay-per-view (PPV) and WWE Network event produced by WWE since 2010, generally held between June and July.
-The concept of the show comes from WWE's established Money in the Bank ladder match, in which multiple wrestlers use ladders to retrieve a briefcase hanging above the ring.
+Money in the Bank is an annual professional wrestling event produced by WWE since 2010, generally held between June and July.
+The concept of the event comes from WWE's established Money in the Bank ladder match, in which multiple wrestlers use ladders to retrieve a briefcase hanging above the ring.
 The briefcase contains a contract that guarantees the winner a match for a world championship at any time within the next year.
-Following the reintroduction of the brand extension in July 2016, in which WWE again divided its roster between the Raw and SmackDown brands where wrestlers exclusively perform, the 2017 event was made a SmackDown-exclusive pay-per-view; it would in turn be the only Money in the Bank event to be brand-exclusive during the second brand split as following WrestleMania 34 the following year, brand-exclusive pay-per-views were discontinued.
+Following the reintroduction of the brand extension in July 2016, in which WWE again divided its roster between the Raw and SmackDown brands where wrestlers exclusively perform, the 2017 event was made a SmackDown-exclusive pay-per-view (PPV).
 For the first time in the event's history, the 2017 event featured a women's Money in the Bank ladder match, which is now featured at every year's event.
-As the 2017 event was a SmackDown-exclusive show, the respective male and female winners received title match contracts for SmackDown's world championships at the time: the WWE Championship and the SmackDown Women's Championship.
-The 2017 event was the eighth event in the Money in the Bank chronology and took place on June 18, 2017, at the Scottrade Center in St. Louis, Missouri.
+As the 2017 event was a SmackDown-exclusive event, the respective male and female winners received title match contracts for SmackDown's world championships at the time: the WWE Championship and the SmackDown Women's Championship.
+Announced on December 27, 2016, the 2017 event was the eighth Money in the Bank and took place on June 18, 2017, at the Scottrade Center in St. Louis, Missouri.
+The event aired on PPV worldwide and was livestreamed on the WWE Network.
+Tickets went on sale on February 17 through Ticketmaster.